vir3lsa/gonorth/README.md

 # goNORTH

-A React text adventure engine both for simple choice-based games and more complex, parser-like experiences.
+A React interactive fiction engine both for simple choice-based games and more complex, parser-like experiences.